 At their new offices, Council saw an opportunity to lead by example, partnering with leading experts in ESD concepts.
 The CH2 rooftop is the Council’s back yard and it remains their personal challenge in spatial diversity and utilization.
 Demands for a minimal carbon footprint, generous plantings and the need for bed space were balanced with the real needs of the building population for a useable and meaningful recreational space.

-Ronstan Architectural was consulted for the detailed design, supply and installation of the stainless steel trellising systems and components to provide essential climbing structure for the plant life, and to transform the hard heat retaining surfaces into vibrant vertical gardens.
+Ronstan Architectural was consulted for the detailed design, supply and installation of the stainless steel trellising systems and components to provide essential climbing structure for the plant life, and to transform the hard heat retaining surfaces into a vibrant vertical garden.

-The dynamic nature of the stainless steel mesh provides unparalleled freedom for green expression.
+The dynamic nature of the stainless steel tensile mesh provides unparalleled freedom for green expression.